shubham168/snapdeal_backend/README.md

 Features:

+- Uses nodemailer to send OPT for the user e-mail
 - get all data for different types of products
 - get data for a single product by id
 - Uses atlas database